 Clinical evidence: Bitter melon (Momordica charantia) is a vegetable that has been used in traditional medicine for its potential anti-diabetic properties.
 Limited evidence suggests that bitter melon can help lower blood glucose levels, but more research is needed to confirm its effectiveness.
 A review published in the journal "Frontiers in Pharmacology" reported improved blood sugar control in animal studies with bitter melon, but the results in human studies are inconsistent (source: "Bitter Melon (Momordica charantia) as a potential anti-diabetic agent" - PubMed Central).

-How much do semaglutide alternatives cost?
+How much do semaglutide (Ozempic) alternatives cost?

 The cost of weight loss medications is not cheap, especially when you are most likely to have to depend on these medications long-term for blood sugar control and appetite suppression.
 The best method of weight loss is lifestyle change, while it is free, it is extremely difficult to achieve.
 But it doesn’t have to be either or, you could adopt a hybrid strategy where medications function as a booster along with lifestyle modifications.